Brickadia-Community-wiki/brickadiacommunitywiki/brickadia-wiki/docs/index.md

 ## Things to do
 - [Learn what Brickadia is](https://store.steampowered.com/app/2199420/Brickadia/)
+- Check out cool guides like the [Basics of Vehicles](tutorials/basic-vehicle-guide/guide.md) guide!
 - Check out the other pages here
 - [Contribute](contributing.md) something cool!
 - Take a look at [other neat projects](https://github.com/brickadia-community) the Brickadia community has made!